 11. Members remind the Government from time to time to ensure the proper use of agency workers.
-As mentioned in paragraphs 4 and 5 above, CSB issued guidelines in April 2010 and April 2011 covering the scope of using agency workers, the approving authority, the wage requirement, renewal and re-letting of service contracts, etc. Every proposal to procure the service of agency workers is required to be considered and approved personally by an officer at Directorate Pay Scale D2 or above of the concerned B/D. We also collect statistics from B/Ds on their use of agency workers from time to time for monitoring purpose, and discuss with B/Ds from time to time to keep abreast of the situation on their use of agency workers.
+As mentioned in paragraphs 4 and 5 above, CSB issued guidelines in April 2010 and April 2011 covering the scope for using agency workers, the approving authority, the wage requirement, renewal and re-letting of service contracts, etc. Every proposal to procure the service of agency workers is required to be considered and approved personally by an officer at Directorate Pay Scale D2 or above of the concerned B/D. We also collect statistics from B/Ds on their use of agency workers from time to time for monitoring purpose, and discuss with B/Ds to keep us abreast of the situation on their use of agency workers.